jbroadway/docs/docs/1.0/creator-tools/creating-a-custom-set.md

 added for you automatically with its **Ignore From Build** setting checked.
 This ensures that props won't accidentally be included in your teleport area.

+> Note: Props brought in as part of a set behave a little differently than props imported on their own.
+> They don't appear in the Set Builder palette, but rather where you placed them in the set itself,
+> however you _can_ move them around in the Set Builder within Flipside Studio and it will remember their
+> new location.
+But you can't remove them from the set, or add more instances of them like you can with
+> imported props.
+This may change in a future update.

 ### Audience

 Sets in Flipside include an **Audience** object that marks where your in-VR audience will appear when